pa2si/salsa-calendar/README.md

-v 0.1.37
+v 0.1.38

 that's new:

-- shadCn Carousel installed
-- animations for calendar loading and view changing
-- UI adaption for especially DayCard view
-- now all events are fetched with limit of 1000
+- in dayCard adapted the z-index of the div for the event number announcement when multiple events

 to dos: